jmbussat/UDP_arduino_comm/README.md

 # UDP_arduino_comm
 MPU6050 accel reading via UDP (ESP8266) - Include NTP clock and I2C display with custom fonts, rolling display using matplotlib

-Unorganized work in progress on learning how to use UDP to exchange data between a server and a client
+Unorganized work in progress on learning how to use UDP to exchange data between a server and a client.
+Put on GitHub in case someone finds it interesting but absolutely no support or guarantee that it will work.

 Plateform used:
   - Server: NodeMCU 0.9 ESP8266 board with i2c 0.96" graphic display and i2c connected MPU6050